What is Second Language Acquisition?

 3. Speech Emergence – From just learning the basics to getting into more complex speech.
 Students start creating simple sentences in the speech emergence stage.
 Even though students frequently make grammar and pronunciation errors, their comprehension improves.

 4. Intermediate Fluency – Students progress from simple to more complex sentences.
-They start forming paragraphs with much fewer grammatical errors.
+They start forming paragraphs with much fewer grammatical errors and better verb tenses and conjugation.
 Their comprehension is now at an intermediate fluency.

 5. Advanced Fluency – Finally, the last stage is when students master their second language.
 This is when their second language acquisition had improved to such a level they have native level of speech.